-Flexible High Speed I/O 1.3
+1.3 Flexible High Speed I/O

-Flexible Input/Output (I/O) is a technology that allows some of the PCH High Speed I/O (HSIO) lanes to be configured for connection to a Gigabit Ethernet (GbE) Controller, a PCIe\ Controller, a Extensible Host Controller Interface (XHCI) USB 3.2 Controller, or a Advanced Host Controller Interface (AHCI) SATA Controller.
+Flexible Input/Output (I/O) is a technology that allows some of the PCH High Speed I/O (HSIO) lanes to be configured for connection to a Gigabit Ethernet (GbE) Controller, a PCIe Controller, an Extensible Host Controller Interface (XHCI) USB 3.2 Controller, or an Advanced Host Controller Interface (AHCI) SATA Controller.
 Flexible I/O enables customers to optimize the allocation of the PCH HSIO interfaces to better meet the I/O needs of their system.

 Some Flexible I/O multiplexing capabilities are not available on all SKUs.
-Refer to the PCH SKU details in SKU Definition on page 16 for specific SKU implementation details.
+Refer to the PCH SKUs on page 14 for specific SKU implementation details.